ufvceiec/EEGRAPH/README.md

 * Supervisor: Ana María Maitín
 * Main developer: Pedro Chazarra

+## Disclaimer
+* External dependency 'Entropy' can´t be installed with pip.
+The installation will happen when EEGraph is imported, a message will appear in the command line asking for permissions to install the missing dependency.

+* There is a known issue with DTF connectivity, sometimes the error 'math domain error' is shown, it is part of an external library.
+*
 ## License

 This project is licensed under the MIT [License](https://github.com/ufvceiec/EEGRAPH/blob/develop-refactor/LICENSE).